-I’m a radio producer, field recordist, broadcast artist, multi-instrumentalist, and songwriter based in Los Angeles, CA.
+Hi.
+I’m Myke.
+I’m an award-winning radio producer, field recordist, and songwriter/musician based in Long Beach, CA.

 I’ve been publicly writing, thinking, and obsessing about music since age 13, when I published my first ‘zine on a hand-me-down Apple IIe and dot-matrix printer.
 I was blessed to come of age during the halcyon days of late ’80s independent and underground music, when college radio ruled the world (OK, my world) and the last generation of bands were operating before the oncoming panopticon of the internet.
 While still in high school, I interviewed precocious heroes including Pere Ubu, The Residents, Penguin Cafe Orchestra, They Might Be Giants, Ed’s Redeeming Qualities, Glass Eye, and others long lost to time.

 My first radio gig was at WTBU, Boston University’s low-power station, where I played the same warbly cart of a Velvet Underground radio ad already worn thin by my forebears.
 The next year, I scored a gig at the revered indie label Rykodisc, where I worked under the Slow River subsidiary and helped launch the careers of Josh Rouse, Fan Modine, and more.

 At the same time, I formed the conceptual bedroom-pop group Science Park, under which name I released three albums: Science Park (1997), Futurama (1998), and Disinformation (2001).
 Science Park earned critical praise from SPIN, the Village Voice, the Advocate, the Boston Globe, and others before disbanding in late 2001.
 Somewhere in the midst of all that, I spent a moment at the legendary Boston Phoenix, answering phones and writing for their Calendar section.
 (I briefly reactivated Science Park for one further album, Mercator, in October 2018.)